Are Hoverboards Safe In 2019? Don’t Buy Without Reading This First

-Hoverboard manufacturers have learnt from their mistakes with earlier products and have for the most part improved the scooter on almost every level.
+Hoverboard manufacturers have learned from their mistakes with earlier products and have for the most part improved the scooter on almost every level.

 - UL 2272 certification – don’t buy a hoverboard without it.
 If you do, make sure that at the very least the battery is UL approved.

 - Hoverboards are now made with a harder more durable outer body shell.
 They were very susceptible to scratches, and easily damaged in the past.